Established by the Society of Environmental Journalists Board of Directors April 2009

 The SEJ – project director agreement must include provisions necessary to satisfy CPA routines in SEJ’s annual independent audit process and for filing of SEJ’s IRS 990.
 This agreement shall include a mechanism for termination of the agreement and relationship.
 It shall also include limitations on the project director with regard to bringing in any additional partnership relationships into the project without approval by SEJ, particularly with regard to board policy for appropriate sources of funding for any and all projects operating under the auspices of SEJ.

-The threshold for passing a decision on to the full board on whether or not SEJ should enter into a fiscal sponsorship relationship should not be a dollar amount but rather 1) the level of risk to SEJ (anything more than near-zero) and/or 2) potential for some kind of product/outcome that would have SEJ's name on it.
+The threshold for passing a decision on to the full board on whether or not SEJ should enter into a fiscal sponsorship relationship should not be a dollar amount but rather 1) the level of risk to SEJ (anything more than near-zero) and/or 2) potential for high quality media product/outcome that would have SEJ's name associated with it.

 Approved by the Society of Environmental Journalists board of directors March 1995 and revised in July 2003